June 28, 2024

 Universities and nonprofits often choose the “free” Google Programmable Search Engine (PSE), which is easy to use, but offers very little flexibility and not much in the way of site search analytics.

-Here are some features that make site search truly effective:
+Here are some key features to look for that make site search truly effective:

 Great site search should have a few hallmark features that make it easier for visitors to find what they need and discover content more efficiently: